He toi whakairo, he mana tangata | Where there is artistic excellence, there is human dignity

 Since around the 1990s, councils throughout New Zealand have been developing public art policies, collections, and maintenance procedures to care for their civic art treasures.
 Research into the role of public art, both internationally and in Aotearoa, has reinforced these approaches demonstrating that public art can deliver multiple social, economic, cultural and health benefits.
 This bodes well for public artworks being produced today, but what about works developed before these policies came about: those that have slipped through the gaps?

-For the purposes of this initiative, public space is defined as a physical site (other than galleries and museums) that fits one or more of the following criteria.
+For the purposes of this initiative, public space is defined as a public-facing physical site that fits one or more of the following criteria.
 It is:

 - Publicly accessible (could include de facto public spaces i.e. hospitals, schools & universities, churches, shopping malls, and private building foyers where public access is a key factor) and/or;

-- Visible to the public (i.e. part of the landscape, owned in the imagination of the public) and/or;
+- Visible to the public (i.e. part of the natural and built environment, living in the imagination of the public) and/or;

 - Publicly owned